sdkie3802dhsdkh3ioiuz/openbsd_garage_boost/README.md

 WARNING!!!
 I am NOT an electrician.
 I personally use a relay in this project to connect to my garage wall console.
 Is this safe?
 I have ABSOLUTELY no idea.
 USE AT YOUR OWN RISK.

+EXTRA WARNING!!
+All this does is simulate pressing your garage door's wall button by creating a momentary short.
+This short will also happen if your Raspberry Pi or other device loses power or reboots.
+I will experiment at some point to see if a UPS prevents opening in the power loss scenario.
+Preventing accidental openings might take some redesign.
+I will certainly give it a think.

 In order to open a garage door, find the contacts on the back of your garage door wall console that correspond to pushing the button.
 Solder a lead to each.
 Test them -- if you touch the wires together very briefly, your garage door should open.